MLEM now offers deployment to Kubernetes and Sagemaker with a single command.

 For online serving, you can create a server from your model.
 We will try out FastAPI server.
 All available server implementations are listed in the nested pages.

-To start up FastAPI server run:
+To start a FastAPI server, run:

 $ mlem serve fastapi --model https://github.com/iterative/example-mlem-get-started/rf